Low-energy spin excitations of the frustrated ferromagnetic $J_1$-$J_2$ chain material linarite, PbCuSO$_4$(OH)$_2$, in applied magnetic fields $\mathbf{H} \parallel b$ axis: Discussion

-To address our new experimental insights into the state close to saturation, we note that in our high-field INS data we do not observe a clear signature of a spin-multipolar state.
-If such a state exists in linarite at this temperature and field, a signature in the INS data might simply be too weak to be observed in the reported experiment because of its low spectral weight.
-In our experiment, dominantly, the dipolar character of an (almost) field polarized frustrated spin chain is reflected.
-In result, proving the existence of a spin-multipolar state in a \textit{ff} $J_1$-$J_2$ chain remains an interesting and at the same time highly challenging task for possible future investigations.
-Our INS study and its description using LSWT and DDMRG provide an important experimental basis in search of signatures of spin-multipolar states of a \textit{ff} $J_1$-$J_2$ chain close to saturation.
+Considering these points, we have---despite using a sample with a small magnetic moment and very low sample mass---successfully assessed the weak 3D coupling scheme of linarite, which is an important step towards understanding its magnetic behavior.
+In high magnetic fields the modeling of the spin waves of linarite by means of LSWT works reasonably well as already proven in zero magnetic field~\cite{Rule2017}.
+We note that in our high-field INS data we do not observe evidence for a Goldstone mode close to $\mathbf{Q} = 0$.
+If a nematic state exists in linarite at this temperature and field, its signature in the INS data might simply be too weak to be observed in the recorded spin excitation spectra.
+In our experiment, predominantly, the dipolar character of an (almost) field polarized frustrated spin chain is reflected.
+In result, proving the existence of a spin-multipolar state in a \textit{ff} $J_1$-$J_2$ chain remains an interesting and at the same time highly challenging task for future investigations.